LoginRadius/sso-connector/LoginRadius/README.md

 # Introduction
-The LRShopifyMultipass-nodejs contains a demo for SSO workflow between LoginRadius and Shopify application using the SSO connector code.
-It leverages the LoginRadius NodeJs SDK library to call LoginRadius authentication APIs.
+The folder leverages the LoginRadius NodeJs SDK library to call LoginRadius authentication APIs.

 Please see the LoginRadius [NodeJs SDK Demo](https://github.com/LoginRadius/node-js-sdk) for the complete LoginRadius Nodejs Authentication demo.